ycxuyingchen/ycxuyingchen.github.io/hgap.markdown

 <h3 align="center">
 Downstream Control
 </h3>
 To test H-GAP’s zero-shot control performance as a generalist model, we design a suite of six control tasks: speed, forward, backward, shift left, rotate and jump.
 H-GAP matches or beats offline RL methods trained individually for each task.
 It also outperforms MPC with access to true dynamics, showing benefits of learned action space.
-For H-GAP*, discount on rewards are applied.
 <p align="center">
 <img src="/images/downstream_performance.jpg" alt="downstream" height=400px/>
 </p>